openxthinking/bullet-docs/docs/snippets.md

 ## Header sale link appearance
 To change the appearance of a "Sale" link in your header.

 1. Make sure the page URL contains the word `sale` in English.
 For example, `/collections/sale` would work. `/collections/discounts` would not trigger the style change.

-2. Add a style rule that targets anchor tags `<a>` with a href attribute that contains `sale`:
+2. Add the CSS rule to target your link's URL:

 ```css
 #header a[href*="sale"] { font-weight: bold; color: red }